The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Modeling stochastic fluctuations around stable states

-is a classic model widely used in stochastic dynamics because all of its statistical properties can be computed analytically~\cite{vankampen2007spp, Gardiner2009}.
-Although the OU process cannot serve as a fully realistic population model, since it allows negative densities, it provides a surprisingly effective approximation for a wide range of population dynamics near the equilibrium point $x = \mu$~\cite{Ross2006}.
-This makes it an invaluable tool for exploring fluctuations and correlations without the complications of fully nonlinear models.
+This is the canonical model of stochastic relaxation in thermal environments~\cite{florin_1998}.
+More broadly, it is widely used across disciplines because all of its statistical properties can be computed analytically~\cite{vankampen2007spp,Gardiner2009}.
+Even when the OU process does not provide a fully realistic description, it often serves as an effective approximation for a broad class of dynamics near an equilibrium point $x=\mu$, where linearization of the deterministic dynamics is valid.
+For example, in ecological modeling, although the OU process permits unphysical negative densities, it is nevertheless commonly employed to characterize fluctuations around ecological equilibria~\cite{Ross2006}.
+Owing to its simplicity and near-universal emergence as the linear approximation of stable fixed points, the OU process remains an invaluable framework for exploring fluctuations and temporal correlations without the additional complexity of fully nonlinear models.

-Empirical population abundance distributions are usually strongly skewed and are more accurately described by Gamma rather than Gaussian fluctuations~\cite{azaele2016statistical,Odwyer2023universal} (see Fig.~\ref{fig:example_trajectory}).
-Consequently, population dynamics are better modeled by stochastic differential equations (SDEs) whose stationary distributions follow a gamma form.
-Notably, there exists a family of SDEs (Itô processes~\footnote{We chose Itô calculus to derive Eq.~\eqref{eq:general_model_theta}, but any noise interpretation could be used, as the Stratonovich-It\^o conversion~\cite{VanKampen1981} is absorbed in the definition of $\mu$.}),
+Applications in which stationary fluctuations are strongly skewed and better described by Gamma rather than Gaussian distributions require alternatives to the OU process~\cite{azaele2016statistical,Odwyer2023universal} (see Fig.~\ref{fig:example_trajectory}).
+In such cases, the dynamics are more accurately captured by stochastic differential equations (SDEs) whose stationary distributions follow a Gamma form.
+Notably, the family of Itô SDEs \footnote{We adopt Itô calculus to derive Eq.~\eqref{eq:general_model_theta}, but any interpretation of the noise could be used; the Stratonovich–Itô conversion~\cite{VanKampen1981} is absorbed into the definition of $\mu$.}